qixuchen/Robust_Interact/Code/User_study/readme.txt

 	that you feel the most bored and 1 denotes that you feel the least bored.)
 	You answer:

-c.
+b.
 Comparison
-	After all the rounds. it will ask you to compare different rounds.
-You will be presented two rounds (including number of questions and recommended car) each time and you need to choose the round you favor more.
+	After all the rounds, it will ask you to compare different rounds, including Round 1 (UH-Simplex), Round 3 (RH), Round 4 (UH-Random), Round 6 (HDPI_sampling) and Round 7 (HDPI_accurate).
+	You will be presented the results of two rounds (including the number of questions asked and recommended car) each time and you need to choose the round you favor more.
 	For example, you might see:
 	=========================== Round 2 ===========================
 	No. of questions asked: 8